Waqar Ahmed Seth

 Waqar Ahmed Seth (16 March 1961 – 12 November 2020) was a Pakistani jurist who was the Chief Justice of Peshawar High Court between June 2018 and November 2020.
-He presided over the special court which heard the high treason case against Pervez Musharraf and one of the two judges on a three-judge panel who convicted Musharraf of this crime and sentenced him to death in a controversial decision.
+He presided over the special court which heard the high treason case against Pervez Musharraf and the presiding judge of the three-member special court that convicted Musharraf of this crime and sentenced him to death in a controversial decision.
 That was the first time in Pakistan's history that a military dictator was convicted of high treason.

 Early life and education

 Born in Dera Ismail Khan on 16 March 1961, he received his early education from Cantonment Public School, Peshawar.
 He was awarded a Higher Secondary School Certificate from the FG Inter College for Boys in 1977 and a Bachelor of Science degree from Islamia College, Peshawar in 1981.
 Seth was awarded an LLB from Khyber Law College, Peshawar in 1985 and an MA in political science from the University of Peshawar in 1986.